In the wake of the pandemic, remote work is here to stay.

 You’ll also find the ability to send attachments and request attachments from signers, securely store documents, and integrate with most of your favorite apps through Zapier.

-While Dropbox Sign (formerly HelloSign) does offer some of the features, they do so at a much higher price, often requiring multi-seat minimums to access their most desirable features.
+While Dropbox Sign does offer some of the features, they do so at a much higher price.

-SignRequest takes the complexity out of seating arrangements and makes things simple — and it does so by charging extra.
+SignRequest takes the complexity out of seating arrangements and makes things simple — and it does so without extra charges or hidden requirements.

 HelloSign alternatives: Adobe Sign